Path-Based Conditions for the Identifiability of Non-additive Nonlinear Networks with Full Measurements: Introduction

 A preliminary version of this paper was presented in \cite{vizuete2024partial} where a sufficient condition for the identifiability of DAGs was derived in terms of vertex-disjoint paths when the model is additive nonlinear.
-Furthermore, it was shown that certain identifiability conditions might not hold for particular choices of functions in the edges, similarly to the generic identifiability in linear networks.
-In \cite{vizuete2024partial}, a sufficient condition for the identifiability of DAGs with partial excitation and measurement was derived based on the notion of a generic nonlinear matrix $J_G(\uu_G^k)$, where $\uu_G^k\in\R^{\abs{\NN^e}}$.
-However, a formal characterization of the space of functions that satisfies this notion of \emph{genericity} was missing.
-In this document, we provide a rigorous definition of genericity based on the nonlinear matrix $J_G(\uu_G^k)$ that will play an important role in the proof of Theorem~\ref{thm:sufficiency}.
-By contrast, in this work, we derive similar identifiability conditions which are sufficient and necessary for a more general model that is non-additive.
-In addition, we fully characterize the notion of genericity that was missing in the previous work \cite{vizuete2024partial}.
+Furthermore, it was shown that certain identifiability conditions might not hold for particular choices of functions in the edges, but a formal characterization of this notion of \emph{genericity} was missing.
+In this document, we provide a rigorous definition of genericity based on the nonlinear matrix $J_{H_v(G)}(\uu^v)$ that will play an important role in the proof of Theorem~\ref{thm:sufficiency}.
+By contrast to \cite{vizuete2024partial}, in this work, we derive similar identifiability conditions which are sufficient for identifiability for a more general model that is non-additive.
+In addition, we fully characterize the notion of genericity that was missing in \cite{vizuete2024partial}.
 Finally, we show that the sufficient condition in \cite{vizuete2024partial} is not necessary for the additive model.